Trekking Etna South 3000 mt – Nicolosi

 To ensure the success of the excursion and the correct performance of the activity, it is good practice to know your health conditions perfectly and to inform the Guide if necessary, all this to reduce the onset of any problems and avoid running risks .

-Tips for a Safe and Comfortable Hike
+Plan a Safe and Comfortable Excursion

 When preparing for a hike, it is essential to have the right equipment to ensure a safe and enjoyable experience.
 Here are some essential tips, with special attention to the first seven items on the list.